Serving Hillsboro | Beaverton | Forest Grove | North Plains

 - Motor vehicle drivers have a responsibility to know hand signals and if a bicyclist is trying to communicate with them.

 - Operate their bicycles in the proper lanes of travel, as described above.

 - Make sure their bikes are in good working order (lights and reflectors).

 - Stay in designated bike lanes or to the right side of the roadway, when it is safe to do so.

 - Know hand signals, and communicate their direction of travel with other drivers on the roadway.

-We can help make sure your bills get paid, that the providers accept what PIP is mandated to pay and that you do not end up with bills that should have been paid by PIP.
+Experienced Bicycle Accident AttorneyWhen you work with an experienced bicycle injury lawyer, you can trust your case will be handled professionally.
+We can help make sure your bills get paid, that the providers accept what PIP is mandated to pay, and that you do not end up with bills that should have been paid by PIP.
 Any additional wage loss you have that is not covered under your PIP can be sought from the other driver at the time we settle or in the event that we go to trial on your claim.